sankar-mukherjee/PL---ILT/README.md

 ##Description

 Its a mass development tool to create comprehensive machine readable pronunciation lexicon for Indian languages.
-The lexicon file contains the orthography, corresponding pronunciations, parts-of-speech, morphosyntactic description, idiolectic variation of word pronunciation and meaning of lexical entries in a format based on requirements defined by the W3C Voice Browser Activity Pronunciation Lexicon Specification (PLS) 1.0.
+This web tool creats lexicon file contains the orthography, corresponding pronunciations, parts-of-speech, morphosyntactic description, idiolectic variation of word pronunciation and meaning of lexical entries in a format based on requirements defined by the W3C Voice Browser Activity Pronunciation Lexicon Specification (PLS) 1.0.
 The current version of the Pronunciation Lexicon for Indian Languages Toolkit (PL-ILT) PLS contains approximately 2 million lexical entries for Bengali.
-Although in this paper we only describe language specific issues related to Bengali, PL-ILT has the ability to adapt different languages.
+PL-ILT has the ability to adapt different languages.

-Please cite this paper if you use the voice.
+Please cite this paper if you use the tool.

 http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=6709858